Amazon S3 Security Guide

 Further reading AWS Security In-Depth 3: IAM Identities

 There is a risk your data in the cloud is compromised.
 Security has been one of the biggest concerns about cloud services from the very beginning.
 To protect your cloud data from unauthorized access you need to encrypt your data.
-AWS has several features and services that allow you to secure data in your Amazon S3 buckets.
+AWS has several features and services for Amazon S3 bucket security.

 While uploading data to Amazon S3 you can enable the server-side encryption (SSE) option.
 Once this is enabled, each of your files is encrypted as soon as it reaches the S3 bucket.
 This protects your data in the event that hackers get direct access to AWS data centers.